 In case of spinal cord injury, immediate medical attention is key to preventing further damage and limiting the effects of permanent disability.
 Immobilizing the spine is the first step in treating SCI.
 Most Pensacola spinal cord injury patients are admitted to an intensive care unit, where spinal cord specialists work to locate and identify the type of spinal cord injury in order to develop an effective treatment plan.

-Contacting a Skilled Pensacola Spinal Cord Injury Lawyer
+Contact a Skilled Pensacola, Florida Spinal Cord Injury Lawyer